ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 Adding and removing services is not supported for instances that are upgraded to vSphere 7.
 Due to this limitation and the architecture improvements, {{site.data.keyword.cloud}} suggests that you deploy a new vSphere 7 instance and migrate your current network topology and workloads to the new instance.
 {: important}

-If your instance is at a version earlier than the version level that is needed for automation support, it continues to be supported as required by the VMware support policy.
+If your instance is at a version earlier than the version level that is needed for automation support, it continues to be supported as required by the Broadcom Support policy.
 However, your instance might not function with the current {{site.data.keyword.vmwaresolutions_short}} automation.

 You must apply patches and upgrade the VMware software periodically, over the lifecycle of an instance.
 This maintenance includes upgrading the VMware SDDC software to a version that is supported by the {{site.data.keyword.vmwaresolutions_short}} automation.